-Specific challenges also occur with regard to District Peace Committees in dryland areas, which, due to the progressive sub-division of districts, are becoming increasing mono-ethnic and are losing their capacity to create relationships across ethnic groups.
-Where peace and security systems are confined to a single district there is no mechanism for dealing with issues that span administrative and hence ethnic boundaries.
-The new county administrations in Kenya can provide structures under which a number of ethnic groups can be brought together to ensure multi-ethnic collaboration, particularly if inter-county coordination is enabled.
-The increasing availability of SALWs is an example of how issues, such as disarmament or licensing, if tackled only in a single county, will have limited effect unless linked to wider root-causes and cross-county influences.
+Specific challenges also occur with regard to District Peace Committees in dryland areas, which, due to the progressive sub-division of districts, became increasing mono-ethnic and lost their capacity to create relationships across ethnic groups.
+Where peace and security systems are confined to a single district there is no mechanism for dealing with issues that span administrative boundaries.
+The new county administrative structure in Kenya can provide a mechanism under which a number of ethnic groups can be brought together to ensure multi-ethnic collaboration, particularly if inter-county coordination is enabled.
+The increasing availability of SALWs is an example of how issues, such as disarmament or licensing, if tackled only in a single country, will have limited effect unless linked to wider root causes and influences.

-Lack of coordination: The emphasis given to community-led peace building has meant limited linkages or collaboration between community peace building and national security/judicial structures.
-Security, when seen as the remit of the national government, is geared towards conflict response rather than prevention.
+2. Lack of coordination: The emphasis given to community-led peace building has meant limited linkages or collaboration between community peace building and national security/judicial structures.
+Security, as the remit of the national government, is geared towards conflict response rather than prevention.
 It focuses on the army and its reactionary 'security operations' after a major incident, with few links made to local people or to the root causes of conflict.
 This frequently results in 'on-the-ground' security responses that are either poor or counter-productive.
 National responses also suffer from a failure of intelligence, problems with corruption in firearms issuance, and poorly resourced or trained police officers.
-District Peace Committees are not attached to State security or justice systems, with no efforts made to explore the role that local communities can play in maintaining security, or to appreciate the importance of security and justice as a means of developing cultures of peace.7 With the transition to devolution, disagreements continue on the role of the county governments in the provision of security.8
+District Peace Committees are not attached to State security or justice systems, with no efforts made to explore the role that local communities can play in maintaining security, or to appreciate the importance of security and justice as a means of developing cultures of peace.7 With the transition to devolution, disagreements continue on the role of the county level in the provision of security.8